 One of the most convenient features of a website and integrated online property management system is the ability to create a tenant portal.
 It can be hard to get in touch with tenants by phone, and it can be difficult for tenants to get in touch with you.
 An online portal allows tenants to add information to their files or make service requests, even if it's after work hours.
 This can make your business efforts more effective by reducing the information gap and increasing the communication between you and your tenants.

 Are you trying to improve your property management company and move your systems online?
 Propertyware can help.
-Sign up for a free trial today.
+Sign up for a free tour today.

 "Someone was really listening to what I needed, in my whole program." - Betsy Morgan / BHHS Florida Properties Group